Skip to content

 3 clinics are listed in Parramatta, NSW on OTWaitlist.

-1 Parramatta clinic is listed as taking new patients.
-Filter by 'Taking new patients' above to see them.
+1 Parramatta clinic is listed as taking new clients.
+Filter by 'Taking new clients' above to see them.

-Yes — 2 of the 3 listed Parramatta clinics are NDIS-aware.
+Yes — 2 of the 3 listed Parramatta clinics are listed as accepting NDIS funding.

 How fresh is this Parramatta availability data?